agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >this exploration early, if possible, so you can use the lessons
 >later.

-80k-hours-guide suggests to try to explore careers before going to graduate school.

->If it doesn’t go well, you can use the “graduate school reset”: do a
->Masters, MBA, law degree, or PhD, then return to the traditional
->path.
+> "You have been asking what you could do in the great events that are
+> now stirring, and have found that you could do nothing.
+But
+> that is because your suffering has caused you to phrase the
+> question in the wrong way...
+Instead of asking what you
+> could do, you ought to have been asking what needs to be
+> done."  —Steven Brust, The Paths of the Dead

 <!-- Maybe this shit should go to the analysis -->

 ### MBA into IB/ Finance/ Trading/private equity

-Based on the end appendix, I assume IB, Finance, Trading and PE all to be similarly build regarding all the parameters I am using to compare.
+I assume impact, CC and personal fit to be all the same for Investment Banking (IB), Trading and Private Equity (PE).
+All this will collectively be called Finance front office for now.

 <!--  to to find something about the end appendix -->

 **Skills**

-Sufficient Exit opportunities in IB/PE.
+Sufficient Exit opportunities exist in Finance.
 One can go to consulting even.
 Skills in finance can apparently be earned within 6 months.
-After that it is a mudane job.
-Skills are good enough to transfer jobs even to MC and likely many more exit opportunities occur.
+Skills are good enough to transfer jobs even to MC and likely many more exit opportunities are available.
 8.5/10.

 **Connections**

 Unlike MC, [Investment banking on the other hand](https://news.efinancialcareers.com/uk-en/152549/working-for-mckinsey-bain-and-boston-consulting-vs-goldman-jpm-and-morgan-stanley) is work in front of a PC most of the time and meeting clients does not happen very often especially within the first few years.

- 6/10
+6/10.

 **Credentials**

-I think with MC/IB you will make good credentials.
-You are making crazy money, you have IB written on your resume.
+I think you will make good credentials in the end always.
+You are making crazy money, you have IB/PE written on your resume.
 If you can move from IB to MC, then I conclude it has sufficient credentials.
 8/10.

 **Runway**